 - Increasing your influence via the “halo effect” by helping thought leaders build their platform, which will also help build your influence

-- Testing and refining your messaging and value proposition.
-Influencers feel the pulse in the marketplace, and you can learn how you’re perceived and what messaging works in the market by talking to people who live and breathe within each space.
+Start by testing and refining your messaging and value proposition.
+Influencers feel the pulse of the marketplace, and you can learn how you’re perceived and what messaging works in the market by talking to people who live and breathe within each space.

 4 Steps to Generate Demand with Influencers

-Here are four steps to engage and develop leads via influencers:
+Here are four steps to engage and develop leads via influencer marketing strategy: